syncfusion-content/javascript-docs/js/Introduction/Localization.md

 {% endhighlight %}

-#### Applying the user-defined localized words collection in Grid control
+### Applying the user-defined localized words collection in Grid control

 There are other Syncfusion components like Grid, Gantt, FileExplorer and Schedule which defines a collection of custom localized-text for each culture.
 In order to apply those localized label collection appropriately for each custom-texts, we need to define separately a collection of culture based translated words for each culture as shown below,

->   Note: Based on the components and specific-culture names used in the application, we can define the localized words for it using the below syntax within the script section,
+>   **Note**: Based on the components and specific-culture names used in the application, we can define the localized words for it using the below syntax within the script section,
 >               **ej.ComponentName.locale[Culture-Code] = { … };**

 >   For example, to define the localized words for the grid control in fr-FR culture, it can be done as follows,
 >               **ej.Grid.locale["fr-FR"] = { … };**

-##### Example 2: Defining locale property in the Grid control using collection of localized text
+#### Example 2: Defining locale property in the Grid control using collection of localized text

 Refer the first 3 steps mentioned in the previous example – as it is applicable to this grid sample too, where only the control initialization needs to be done for grid control as shown below,